probprog/bopp/README.md

     (observe (normal (sqrt (* theta theta)) 0.5) y)))
 ```

-specifies a model where we wish to optimize theta, marginalizing out x.
+specifies a model where we wish to optimize `theta`, marginalizing out `x`.

 There are a couple of small restrictions
 on the programs that can be specified to ensure that they constitute valid target programs, namely: